Higher Complex Structures and Flat Connections: Higher complex structures

 To define a finite-dimensional moduli space of higher complex structures, we have to define some equivalence relation.
-It turns out that the good notion is the following: \begin{definition}[Def.3 in \cite{FockThomas}] A \textbf{higher diffeomorphism} of a surface $\Sigma$ is a hamiltonian diffeomorphism of $T^*\Sigma$ preserving the zero-section $\Sigma \subset T^*\Sigma$ setwise.
-The group of higher diffeomorphisms is denoted by $\Symp_0(T^*\Sigma)$. \end{definition} Symplectomorphisms act on $T^{*\C}\S$, so also on 1-forms.
-This is roughly how higher diffeomorphisms act on the $n$-complex structure, considered as the limit of an $n$-tuple of 1-forms.

-We then consider higher complex structures modulo higher diffeomorphisms, i.e. two structures are equivalent if one can be obtained by the other by applying a higher diffeomorphism.
-Locally, all $n$-complex structures are equivalent: \begin{thm}[Theorem 1 in \cite{FockThomas}] The $n$-complex structure can be locally trivialized, i.e. there is a higher diffeomorphism which sends the structure to $(\mu_2(z,\bar{z}),...,\mu_n(z,\bar{z}))=(0,...,0)$ for all small $z\in \C$. \end{thm}

-We define the \textbf{moduli space of higher complex structures}, denoted by $\T^n$, as the space of $n$-complex structures modulo higher diffeomorphisms.
-The main properties are given in the following theorem: \begin{thm}[Theorem 2 in \cite{FockThomas}] For a surface $\Sigma$ of genus $g\geq 2$ the moduli space $\T^n$ is a contractible manifold of complex dimension $(n^2-1)(g-1)$.
-Its cotangent space at any point $\mu=(\mu_2,...,\mu_n)$ is given by
+It turns out that the good notion is the following: \begin{definition}[Def.3 in \cite{FockThomas}] A \textbf{higher diffeomorphism} of a surface $S$ is a Hamiltonian diffeomorphism of $T^*S$ preserving the zero-section $S \subset T^*S$ setwise at all times.
+The group of higher diffeomorphisms is denoted by $\Ham_0(T^*S)$. \end{definition} Symplectomorphisms act on $T^{*\C}S$, so also on 1-forms.
+From this, one can heuristically expect an action of higher diffeomorphisms on a higher complex structure, considered as the limit of an $n$-tuple of 1-forms.
+This action has been described in \cite{Nolte} using a jet perspective.
+We define the \textbf{moduli space of higher complex structures}, denoted by $\T^n(S)$, as the space of higher complex structures $\mathbb{M}^n(S)$ modulo higher diffeomorphisms.
+The main properties are given in the following theorem: \begin{thm}[Theorem 2 in \cite{FockThomas}, Theorem 1.1 in \cite{Nolte}] For a surface $\S$ of genus $g\geq 2$ the moduli space $\T^n(\S)=\M^n(\S)/\Ham_0(T^*\S)$ is a contractible manifold of complex dimension $(n^2-1)(g-1)$.
+The cotangent space at any point $\mu=[(\mu_2,...,\mu_n)]$ is given by